acboyty/Tool_of_Polynomials/README.md

 The polynomial degree of factorization should be <= 10, calculation <= 1000.

 We feel it a pity that we did not deploy it to server, for we think it too troublesome to do ICP filing.
-So we use xiaomiqiu_ngrok(Thanks!) to test through the way.
+So we use xiaomiqiu_ngrok(Thanks!) to test on Windows through the way.